Brandon Paul

-Brandon Stephan Paul (born April 30, 1991) is an American professional basketball player for Elan Chalon of the French LNB Pro A. During his senior year at Warren Township High School, Paul was named Illinois Mr. Basketball for 2009.
+Brandon Stephan Paul (born April 30, 1991) is an American former professional basketball player.
+During his senior year at Warren Township High School, Paul was named Illinois Mr. Basketball for 2009.
 Paul played college basketball for the Illinois Fighting Illini and became only the second player in program history to record 1,500 points, 500 rebounds, 300 assists and 100 steals.

 High school career

 Paul played for Warren Township High School.
 In high school, Paul was named a member of the 2009 Illinois All-American Team as selected by the Associated Press, Chicago Tribune, Chicago Sun-Times, News-Gazette, and the Illinois Basketball Coaches Association.
 After his senior season Paul was named Illinois Mr. Basketball for 2009, narrowly edging out his future University of Illinois teammate Jereme Richmond.